Nurseries Online

 Canarina canariensis – Canary Island Bellflower

-The flowers attract insects and nectar seeking birds tot he garden and the fruits that follow the flowers are an orange colour with red markings especially around the lip of the flower.
+The flowers are waxy in appearance and do attract insects and nectar seeking birds tot he garden and the fruits that follow the flowers are an orange colour with red markings especially around the lip of the flower.

 How to Grow Canarina canariensis